-The City of Vero Beach has pledged $75,000 to help build the House of Refuge Lifeguard Tower and Command Center at Humiston Park.
-With help from Idea Garden, Waldo’s, Minuteman Press, Coastal Technology Corporation, Hoos Architects, Mills Short Engineers, Farrow Construction, City of Vero Beach and City Council, VBLA’s goal of giving our lifeguards the ability to see more of the beach and react to emergencies faster by building a facility at Humiston Park will be a reality once we find a donor.
+With help from Idea Garden, Waldo’s, Minuteman Press, Coastal Technology Corporation, Hoos Architects, Mills Short Engineers, Farrow Construction, City of Vero Beach and City Council, VBLA’s goal of giving our lifeguards the ability to see more of the beach and react to emergencies faster by building a lifeguard tower and command center at Humiston Park will be a reality once we find a donor.

 Areas of Concern

 Many dog owners are violating the rules for allowing dogs on the beach.

 More people are enjoying the beach outside the guarded areas increasing the likelihood of accidents and drownings.

 Park Attendance: an estimated count of park attendees to include boardwalks within each park and areas immediately north and south of each park

 Preventative Actions: stopping potential incidents before they occur